davestephens/ansible-nas/README.md

 5. Open up `group_vars/all.yml` and follow the instructions there for configuring your Ansible NAS.
 6. If you plan to use Transmission with OpenVPN, also copy `group_vars/vpn_credentials.yml.dist` to `group_vars/vpn_credentials.yml` and fill in your settings.
 7. Modify `inventory` and update it with the hostname of your NAS box, or use `localhost ansible_connection=local` if you want to run the playbook on the same box you want to use as your ansible-nas.
-8. Install the dependent roles: `ansible-galaxy install -r requirements.yml`
+8. Install the dependent roles: `ansible-galaxy install -r requirements.yml` (you might need sudo to install Ansible roles)
 9. Run the playbook - something like `ansible-playbook -i inventory nas.yml -b -K` should do you nicely.